 Dim student = objStudent.ToDictionary(Function(x) x.Id, Function(x) x.Name)

-If you observe above syntax we are converting “objStudent” collection to dictionary object and getting only required field values (Id and Name).
+If you observe the above syntax, we convert the “objStudent” collection to a dictionary object and get only the required field values (Id and Name).

-Following is the example of using LINQ ToDictionary operator to convert the collection to new dictionary object.
+Following is the example of using the LINQ ToDictionary operator to convert the collection to a new dictionary object.

 C# Code